sequoir/coinbase-pro/README.md

 **Default Product**

-GDAX supports trading bitcoin in several currencies.
+Coinbase Pro supports trading bitcoin in several currencies.
 If you wish to trade a different currency, you can specify an alternative default currency.

 ```ruby
 gbp_client = Coinbase::Pro::Client.new(api_key, api_secret, api_pass,